 The Scan Mode is equally as advanced.
 It continues to meticulously scan over 20 times every inch of the terrain within its view.
 Additionally, this rangefinder works great for galloping elks and deer.
 The reason for this is that it can measure the speed of any moving object up to 300 KM/H.

 The only disadvantage the LaserWorks rangefinder holds is that its armor is constructed of plastic.
 Thus, it is quite prone to wear and tear.
-Nevertheless, the LaserWorks rangefinder is an appropriate selection for a rangefinder for hunting big game.
-The LaserWorks rangefinder is used by hunting enthusiasts and professionals alike.
+Nevertheless, the LaserWorks rangefinder is an appropriate selection as a rangefinder for hunting big game.
+The LaserWorks rangefinder is used by hunting enthusiasts from tree stand and ground alike.

 - It is very lightweight and is a palm-sized, compact rangefinder.
 Thus, it is the best rangefinder for treestand hunting due to the convenience it provides.